jlowder/num-js/README.md

 # Num Web App

-This is a web-based version of the Num command-line tool - an interactive number base converter with bitwise operations.
+This is a web-based version of the `num` command-line tool - an arbitrary-bitwidth base converter with bitwise operations.

 ## Features